ironcodex/ironcodex-web/_posts/2021-03-15-battlerep-syzygy.md

 We used the opportunity of the Best of Two system (which we usually don’t manage to timewise) and I had a choice whether to start or pick side.
 Took the other side this time since the building turned out really good defensively for his sneaky solos.

 I haven’t taken the deployment photos, but setup was practically the same as previously and we did not sideboard anything.
-I have also forgotten to put my Snowdrift terrain pieces from the Storm of the North theme force :P
+I have also forgotten to put my Snowdrift terrain pieces from the Storm of the North theme force 😜

 ### Crucible Guard round 1